Texas

 Pflugerville, TX 78660 Pflugerville, TX

-HB 567 House Committee Hearing | March 22, 2022
+HB 567 House Committee Hearing | March 22, 2023

 The CROWN ACT was heard before the State Affairs Committee and passed out of committee with no amendment(s) on March 27, 2022.

-Texas CROWN Act Hits House Floor | April 12, 2022
+Texas CROWN ACT Hits House Floor | April 12, 2023

-After receiving a hearing and being successfully voted out of committee more than a month earlier than the previous session, HB 567 is now set to be heard on the House Floor on April 12th.
+After receiving a hearing and being successfully voted out of the committee more than a month earlier than the previous session, HB 567 is now set to be heard on the House Floor on April 12th.

-Texas CROWN Act Press Conference | April 13, 2022
+Texas CROWN ACT Press Conference | April 13, 2023

-Representative Rhetta Andrews Bowers, Primary Author of HB 567, The Texas CROWN Act, will be joined by CROWN Act Joint Authors Texas Legislative Black Caucus Chairman Ron Reynolds and Representative Carl Sherman, and CROWN Coalition Co-Creator Adjoa B. Asamoah, from Washington, D.C.
+Representative Rhetta Andrews Bowers, Primary Author of HB 567, The Texas CROWN ACT, will be joined by CROWN ACT Joint Authors Texas Legislative Black Caucus Chairman Ron Reynolds and Representative Carl Sherman, and CROWN Coalition Co-Creator Adjoa B. Asamoah, from Washington, D.C.
 Other speakers to be announced include advocates with personal experience with hair discrimination and other members of the Legislature.

 Texas Endorsements